 The Maine Master Naturalist course moves to a new location each year with the long term goal of making the training accessible throughout Maine.
 Courses have been offered in Augusta, Belfast, Blue Hill, Bridgton, Falmouth, Holden, Lewiston, MDI, South Paris, and Wiscasset.

-The course runs for approximately one year, with classes occurring twice a month: one three-hour Wednesday evening plus one daylong Saturday class or field trip.
-Because class time is only the introduction, and the real learning happens through practice, students are expected to commit to about four hours of additional work on their own every week.
-It is important that students attend every class because we cover new topics at every session.
-Students are also required to shadow three public nature walks, with increasing levels of responsibility for leadership.
-In the year following graduation from the course, graduates are required to do 40 hours of volunteer work by teaching workshops, leading walks, or actively sharing their knowledge with the public.
-After that, Maine Master Naturalists commit to 20 hours of volunteering per year.
+The course runs from January through October.
+Classes occur twice a month: one three-hour Wednesday evening from 6 – 9 p.m. and one Saturday of class and field work from 9 a.m. – 3 p.m.
+Our limited meeting time is only the introduction to each month’s topic.
+Students must commit to exploring and practicing further with at least four additional hours of work on their own every week.
+Students must attend every class because we cover new topics at every session.
+Students are also required to attend bird walks and shadow public nature walks with increasing levels of responsibility for leadership.
+In the year following graduation, Master Naturalists are required to do 40 hours of volunteer work by teaching workshops, leading walks, or doing other face-to-face sharing of their knowledge with the public.
+After that, we ask Maine Master Naturalists to do 20 hours of volunteering per year.

 Planning, Instruction, and Support

 - MMNP Board: The Maine Master Naturalist Program is not affiliated with any institution.
 An all-volunteer board governs the program.
-Board members coordinate each course, plan the curriculum, organize supplies and collections, support the course coordinators, and manage all of the behind-the-scenes operations that keep our courses running smoothly.
+Board members plan the courses, establish the curriculum, organize supplies and collections, support the course coordinators, and manage all of the behind-the-scenes operations that keep our courses running smoothly.

-- Course Coordinators: The course coordinators plan each course, liaise between the course location and MMNP, schedule instructors, support mentors, instructors, and students, and manage any problems that arise.
+- Course Coordinators: The volunteer course coordinators handle all the details of the course including liaising between the course location and the board, scheduling instructors, supporting mentors, instructors, and students, and managing any problems that arise.

 - Instructors: All instructors are volunteers.
 Many are experts in their field, and all give their time generously to teach our students and to support the mission of the organization.